 Usually, you would see these top stick bars are used to notify the visitors regarding an update or a particular announcement from the brand.

-But you can definitely use the space for even better, just asking the users to put their email address here to sign-up for more updates.
+But you can definitely use the space for even better, just asking the users to put their email addresses here to sign-up for more updates.

 Make sure to change the color of these bars to something vibrant and different from the rest of the website, so it pops up visually as well.

-One of the successful case studies has to be the DIYThemes who used this top bar to their website and they gained an additional 1, 180 email subscribers in just 30 days.
+One of the successful case studies has to be the DIYThemes who used this top bar on their website, and they gained an additional 1180 email subscribers in just 30 days.

 Creating A Sense Of Urgency

 This is a psychological tactic to utilize one of the basic human tendencies where they act out on the scarcity due to evolution programming.

 You need to infuse a sense of urgency with your offers or the sign-up form, adding a scarcity of the products or offers.